-- (D) COVERAGE FOR CERTAIN EMPLOYEE BENEFIT PLAN DEPOSITS.-- - (i) PASS-THROUGH INSUR-ANCE.--The Corporation shall provide pass-through deposit insurance for the deposits of any employee benefit plan. - (ii) PROHIBITION ON ACCEPTANCE OF BENEFIT PLAN DEPOSITS.--An insured depository institution that is not well capitalized or adequately capitalized may not accept employee benefit plan deposits. - (iii) DEFINITIONS.--For purposes of this subparagraph, the following definitions shall apply: - (I) CAPITAL STANDARDS.--The terms 'well capitalized' and 'adequately capitalized' have the same meanings as in section 38. - (II) EMPLOYEE BENEFIT PLAN.--The term 'employee benefit plan' has the same meaning as in paragraph (5)(B)(ii), and includes any eligible deferred compensation plan described in section 457 of the Internal Revenue Code of 1986. - (III) PASS-THROUGH DEPOSIT INSURANCE.--The term 'pass-through deposit insurance' means, with respect to an employee benefit plan, deposit insurance coverage based on the interest of each participant, in accordance with regulations issued by the Corporation. - (E) STANDARD MAXIMUM DE-POSIT INSURANCE AMOUNT DE-FINED.--For purposes of this Act, the term 'standard maximum deposit insurance amount' means \$100,000, adjusted as provided under subparagraph (F) after March 31, 2010. - (F) INFLATION ADJUSTMENT .-- - (i) IN GENERAL .-- By April 1 of
+- (D) COVERAGE FOR CERTAIN EMPLOYEE BENEFIT PLAN DEPOSITS.-- - (i) PASS-THROUGH INSUR-ANCE.--The Corporation shall provide pass-through deposit insurance for the deposits of any employee benefit plan. - (ii) PROHIBITION ON ACCEPTANCE OF BENEFIT PLAN DEPOSITS.--An insured depository institution that is not well capitalized or adequately capitalized may not accept employee benefit plan deposits. - (iii) DEFINITIONS.--For purposes of this subparagraph, the following definitions shall apply: - (I) CAPITAL STANDARDS.--The terms 'well capitalized' and 'adequately capitalized' have the same meanings as in section 18310 of this title. - (II) EMPLOYEE BENEFIT PLAN.--The term 'employee benefit plan' has the same meaning as in paragraph (5)(B)(ii), and includes any eligible deferred compensation plan described in section 457 of the Internal Revenue Code of 1986. - (III) PASS-THROUGH DEPOSIT INSURANCE.--The term 'pass-through deposit insurance' means, with respect to an employee benefit plan, deposit insurance coverage based on the interest of each participant, in accordance with regulations issued by the Corporation. - (E) STANDARD MAXIMUM DE-POSIT INSURANCE AMOUNT DE-FINED.--For purposes of this chapter, the term 'standard maximum deposit insurance amount' means \$250,000, adjusted as provided under subparagraph (F) after March 31, 2010.... - (F) INFLATION ADJUSTMENT .-- - (i) IN GENERAL .-- By April 1 of

-2010, and the 1st day of each subsequent 5-year period, the Board of Directors and the National Credit Union Administration Board shall jointly consider the factors set forth under clause (v), and, upon determining that an inflation adjustment is appropriate, shall jointly prescribe the amount by which the standard maximum deposit insurance amount and the standard maximum share insurance amount (as defined in section 207(k) of the Federal Credit Union Act) applicable to any depositor at an insured depository institution shall be increased by calculating the product of--
+2010, and the 1st day of each subsequent 5- year period, the Board of Directors and the National Credit Union Administration Board shall jointly consider the factors set forth under clause (v), and, upon determining that an inflation adjustment is appropriate, shall jointly prescribe the amount by which the standard maximum deposit insurance amount and the standard maximum share insurance amount (as defined in section 1787(k) of this title) applicable to any depositor at an insured depository institution shall be increased by calculating the product of-

-- (I) \$100,000; and - (II) the ratio of the published annual value of the Personal Consumption Expenditures Chain-Type Price Index (or any successor index thereto), published by the Department of Commerce, for the calendar year preceding the year in which the adjustment is calculated under this clause, to the published annual value of such index for the calendar year preceding the date this subparagraph takes effect under the Federal Deposit Insurance Reform Act of 2005.
+- (I) \$100,000; and - (II) the ratio of the published annual value of the Personal Consumption Expenditures Chain-Type Price Index (or any successor index thereto), published by the Department of Commerce, for the calendar year preceding the year in which the adjustment is calculated under this clause, to the published annual value of such index for the calendar year preceding April 1, 2006.